lamnhan066/isolate_manager/README.md

 isolateManager.stream.listen((result) => print(result));
 ```

-You can send even more times then `numOfIsolates` because the plugin will queues the input data and sends it to free isolate later.
+You can send even more times then `concurrent` because the plugin will queues the input data and sends it to free isolate later.

 ``` dart
 // add([10, 20])